CryptoPotato

 Side note: It’s worth noting that we tried to withdraw, and we succeeded without any problems, before setting up the SMS Authentication step.

 There’s also a KYC verification option.
-According to Bityard’s support team, the KYC process is only needed if you plan to deposit using fiat currencies, and it’s not required for withdrawals.
+According to BYDFi’s support team, the KYC process is only needed if you plan to deposit using fiat currencies, and it’s not required for withdrawals.
 We can confirm that our account is not KYC-verified, and we withdrew successfully.

 Bityard_1-min